Chris-FSU/Trade.War/README.md

 Chatagnier and Kavakli 2017 show that countries which export similar goods fight more.
 They do not examine the same effects of imports, competition over specific customers, or whether it worked.

+As used below, "similarity" is the Pearson's correlation between dollar values of all goods exported from a dyad-year.
+Two countries who export none of the same goods within the same year will have an export similarity of zero.
+Two countries who export all of the same goods in the same proportions  within the same year (regardless of economy size) will have an export similarity score of 1.
+The highest scores tend to be between oil exporting countries.

 # Results so far . . .

 ![](https://github.com/Chris-FSU/Trade.War/blob/master/fig/ExpImpSim.png)